You have a flat tire, and you jack up the wheel, but it refuses to come off. What could have happened?

 If you have tried all the techniques mentioned above and your wheel is still stuck, you may be forced to take it to a tire service station.
-This is better than hitting the wheel with a hammer and destroying your bolts and hub.
-Just be honest and tell them that the wheel is stuck before they give you a price for the job.
+This is better than hitting the wheel with a hammer and destroying your bolts, hub, and rims.
+Just be honest and tell them that the wheel is stuck before giving you a price for the job.

 Having a wheel stuck on the tire is not a pleasant affair – especially when you are in a hurry.
 The main cause of a wheel stuck on the tire is when corrosion forms in the area between the rim and hub.
 This corrosive element acts like strong glue and can cause problems removing the wheel from the hub.
 There have been various solutions proposed to remove the tire, each with its set of pros and cons.